 Materials can be deleted by clicking Remove under the material list.
 If the material exists in the database, all its associated files in the database directory will also be permanently removed.

-The following material properties can be edited:
+The following material properties can be edited from this dialog: